The NHS England requirement

-* Should in one year you not be able to attend a regional/ national session then you will be expected to attend three local sessions and the following year attend a mix of regional/ national and local.
+* Should you, in one year, not be able to attend a regional/national session, you will be expected to attend three local sessions and the following year attend a mix of regional/national and local.

-For appraisers to demonstrate that they have met the new annual appraisal related calibration requirements, each area must provide sufficient opportunities for appraisers to learn about new developments and benchmark their practice.
+For appraisers to demonstrate that they have met the new annual appraisal-related calibration requirements, each area must provide sufficient opportunities for appraisers to learn about new developments and to benchmark their practice.

 Opportunities for appraiser calibration provided by the Wessex Appraisal Service

-- New Appraiser Training courses – two day regional / national events
+- New Appraiser Training (NAT) courses – two day regional/national events

-- Current Appraiser Skills Assessment courses – one day regional / national events
+- Current Appraiser Skills Assessment (CASA) courses – one day regional/national events

-- Annual Appraisers Conferences – one day regional / national events in Dorset and Hampshire and Isle of Wight (HIoW)
+- Annual Appraiser Conferences – one day regional/national events in Dorset and Hampshire & Isle of Wight (HIoW)

-- Collaborations with the University of Winchester to provide postgraduate level study at Certificate, Diploma and Masters level in appraisal - regional / national events; of varying length but all are a significant time commitment
+- Collaborations with the University of Winchester to provide postgraduate-level study at Certificate, Diploma, and Masters level in appraisal with regional/national events of varying length, but all are a significant time commitment

-- Opportunities to meet with the Locality Lead – local events (meetings will be notified to the Admin Team to record)
+- Opportunities to meet with the Senior Appraiser – local events (meetings will be notified to the Admin Team to record)

 Support group structure:

-The support group is a group of approximately fifteen appraisers supported by a Locality Lead.
-Each Locality Lead supports two groups throughout the year with their ad hoc queries, the probationary appraisals for new appraisers, the quality assurance of appraisal outputs for all appraisers and regular support group meetings in the ‘quarters’ when the Service is not also offering the Annual Appraisers Conferences.
+The Support Group is a group of approximately fifteen appraisers supported by a Senior Appraiser.
+Each Senior Appraiser supports two groups throughout the year, with their ad hoc queries, the probationary appraisals for new appraisers, the quality assurance of appraisal outputs for all appraisers, and regular Support Group meetings in the ‘quarters’ when the Service is not also offering the Annual Appraisers Conferences.